tumaer/SciML/_sources/lecture/gp.md

 ## Relation of GP to Neural Networks

-We have not presented a definition a neural network yet, but we have already met the most primitive definition of a neural network, the perceptron, for classification.
-The perceptron can be thought of as a neural network with just one layer of "neurons".
+We have not presented a definition of a neural network yet, but we have already met the most primitive definition of a neural network, the perceptron, for classification.
+The perceptron can be considered a neural network with just one layer of "neurons".
 On the other hand, the number of hidden units should be limited for perceptrons to limit overfitting.
-The essential power of neural networks  i.e. the outputs sharing the hidden units tends to get lost when the number of hidden units becomes very large.
+The essential power of neural networks, i.e., the outputs sharing the hidden units, tends to get lost when the number of hidden units becomes very large.
 This is the core connection between neural networks and GPs, **a neural network with infinite width recovers a Gaussian process**.

 ## Further References